rnatal-pr/DEC-P2-dvd-rental/README.md

 ## Data Integration

+Source: Data Ingested from DVD Rentals data (hosted in AWS - RDS) using Airbyte.

+Destination: Data Ingested to Snowflake.
+Database & Schema were created first in order to have a clean connection.

+Connection: Connection was established from Postgres to Snowflake through the use of Airbyte & Sync Modes were assigned to "Incremental Sync - Append + Deduped".

 ## Data Transformation
 These transformations will create a staging schema called `staging` where only relavant tables from the dvd_rentals database will appear which have been cleaned and tested(unique, not null, relationships, and accepted values) to ensure transformations will work.